youtube/cobalt/libcxx/docs/BuildingLibcxx.rst

 .. option:: LIBCXX_CXX_ABI_LIBRARY_PATH:PATH

   Provide the path to the ABI library that libc++ should link against.
+This is only useful when linking against an out-of-tree ABI library.

 .. option:: LIBCXX_ENABLE_STATIC_ABI_LIBRARY:BOOL